 The Flourish curriculum covers the subjects in the 2014 Primary National Curriculum: the core subjects of English, Mathematics, RE and Science; and the foundation subjects of: Art and Design, Computing, Design and Technology, Languages, Geography, History, Relationship & Sex Education, Music and Physical Education.
 As a Church School, we place particular emphasis on the teaching of Religious Education, using guidance provided by the York Diocesan Syllabus.
 RE is regarded as being an important additional core subject in our curriculum.

-Teachers and staff plan together as a team, sharing responsibility for understanding how the curriculum progresses across the year groups and why.
-Within subjects, we make sure the children understand what it is to be a historian, an artist, a writer and so on through the use of a range of formative and summative assessment tools.
+Teachers and support staff plan together as a team, sharing responsibility for understanding how the curriculum progresses across the year groups and why.
+Within subjects, we make sure our children understand what it is to be a historian, an artist, a writer and so on through the use of a range of formative and summative assessment tools.
 These include: The Rainbow Continuum, Pathfinder Academy Subject Trackers (reading, writing and maths) and end of topic assessments.
-These help staff to track the key learning objectives, knowledge and skills we want the children to master.
+These help staff to track the key learning objectives, knowledge and skills we want our children to master.

 Collaboration across the teaching team is what makes our curriculum so special.
 Teachers are excited to work as a group and to understand the part they play in the bigger learning picture.

-Pupils are actively encouraged to take risks and are shown that it is okay to make mistakes and to learn from them.
+Our children are actively encouraged to take risks and are shown that it is okay to make mistakes and to learn from them.
 As a result of this, our children become resilient, life-long learners.
 Homework activities are planned thoughtfully to enable children to extend their knowledge and interests.

 How do we value the Arts?